Penguin0007/PESCAL/README.md

 # Introduction

-The code is author's implementation for "Pessimistic Causal Reinforcement Learning with Mediators for Confounded Observational Data".
+The code is author's implementation for paper "Pessimistic Causal Reinforcement Learning with Mediators for Confounded Observational Data".

 # Requirements
 First, create and activate `"pescal"` environment, and install required packages.
-Download and run the following code in terminal under the folder that contains `requirements.txt`.
+Download and run the following code in terminal under the root directory that contains `requirements.txt`.

 ```
-module load anaconda
 conda create -n pescal python=3.7
-source activate pescal
+conda activate pescal
 pip install -r requirements.txt
 ```

-# Figures in paper
+# Reproduce figures in paper

 The code is organized as follows: `"simulation"` folder contains the code to reproduce the simulation results in Figure 5; `"real"` folder contains the code to reproduce the real data experiment results in Figure 6.
-You can directly visualize results using the provided pre-trained data in both `simulation` and `real` folder.
-To avoid running training, and directly visualize results, please jump to "[Visualize results](#visualize-results)" session below.
+Results can be directly visualized by using the provided pre-trained data (in `daat` subfolder) in both `simulation` and `real` folder (please jump to "[Visualize Results](#visualize-results)" section below).

 ## Training
 In `simulation` folder, run: